3obby/ethernaut/ethernaut/02_Fallback/readme.md

   }
 ```

 It looks like the only requirement here is to send less than 0.001 ether.
 Let's see how little we can get away with.
-Using the utility in our help(), we'll convert from 1 eth to wei, the smallest unit of eth.
+Using the utility in our help(), I'll show you 1 wei, the smallest unit of eth.

 ![Alt text](wei.jpg)